 The appeal panel will receive information about any past conduct matters in which the respondent was found responsible for violating the code.
 In cases where the respondent is an organization, conduct history will be provided for the previous four academic years.
 The appellant will be made aware of all information provided to the appeal panel and may review that information in order to prepare for the case review.

 Case review meetings are closed meetings.
 The panel’s deliberations are not recorded.
 No one else will be present unless the panel determines a meeting with the appellant, another involved party, the hearing panel chair or case administrator, or any witnesses is/are necessary.
 In cases where others are invited to provide information or answer questions, the proceedings will be recorded so long as those individuals are in the room.
 The appellant, and any other party granted an equal opportunity to appeal, may be present any time the proceedings are being recorded.
 An appellant may request a meeting with the appeal panel, but the panel is not obligated to allow it if it is deemed unnecessary.
 Any time the appellant is present, the appellant may be accompanied by an adviser chosen by him or her from the student body, faculty, or administrative officers of the College.
 (It is the student’s responsibility to obtain the adviser.)
 The purpose of the adviser is to advise the student, and the adviser may not directly address the panel or witnesses.
-In cases of sexual assault, domestic violence, and stalking, both complainants and respondents may have an adviser of their choice and are not limited to advisers from within the Lafayette community.

 The appeal panel shall limit itself to reviewing the case in light of the specific ground(s) raised by the appellant.
 The case review is not a new hearing, but the panel will have at its disposal a record of the case.
 The appeal panel has the authority to uphold, reverse, increase the sanction, or modify the decision of a case administrator or hearing panel, or to refer the matter back to the original case administrator or hearing panel for a rehearing.
 The appeal panel’s decision is final and there is no additional opportunity for appeal.